Published: September 22, 2024

 We also have an article that covers app development for offline businesses:

-Our team, including fitness mobile app developers, has extensive experience in integrating IoT devices with fitness products.
+Our development team, including fitness mobile app developers, has extensive experience in integrating IoT devices with fitness products.
 In this section, we’re going to share how we developed MVPs for 2 outstanding fitness projects that featured heart rate sensors and exercise equipment — Platoon Fit and SportPlus.

 Platoon Fit is an online workouts provider with a special emphasis on health monitoring gadgets.
 The company focuses on guided training sessions featuring video workouts.
 Their goal was to find a Tech Partner who’ll help them to deliver an MVP with a special request of fitness IoT integration.